ye-spencer/24-Game-Solver/README.md

 ### Bot Limitations
 - **Coffee Break Detection**: Currently requires manual intervention for coffee breaks
-- **Solution Button**: Does not automatically click "never show solutions" button
+- **Solution Button**: Does not automatically click the "never show solutions" button
-- **Graceful Shutdown**: Relies on system crash for program termination
+- **Graceful Shutdown**: No built-in stop command; the bot must be stopped via PyAutoGUI's fail-safe or by terminating the process
+- **Platform Support**: The bundled ChromeDriver (`chromedriver.exe`) targets Windows

 ## Future Improvements